davidsbatista/davidsbatista.net/_posts/2017-11-12-Maximum_Entropy_Markov_Model.md

 * The main advantage over the HMM is the use of feature vectors, making the transition probability sensitive to any word in the input sequence.

-* There is an exponential model associate to each (state, word) pair to calculate the conditional probability of the next state.
+* There is an exponential model associated with each (state, word) pair to calculate the conditional probability of the next state.

 * The exponential model allows the MEMMs to support long-distance interactions over the whole observation sequence together with the previous state, instead of two different probability distributions.